OfficeDev/Office-Addin-Scripts/packages/office-addin-mock/README.md

 # Office-Addin-Mock

-  This package provides an easier way to unit test the Office-js API.
+  This library provides an easier way to unit test the Office JavaScript library (hereafter, "Office-js") API.

   It aims to solve problems that arise when trying to mock the API`s objects:

-- Office-js API needs to be loaded by an HTML file, making the API not available beforehand.
+- Office-js APIs need to be loaded by an HTML file, so they are not available before loading.
 - Some test APIs may require the entire object to be mocked, which can have more than 100 properties, making it not feasible.
 - Tests need to preserve the order of the functions `load` or `sync`, which are difficult to test because stateless test APIs do not support easily adding state variables to handle those functions.